byzheng/vscode-tiddlyedit/README.md

 ## Release Notes

+### 0.2.3

+- Add and delete tiddler tags.
+- Open tiddler links in VS Code.
+Ctrl+Click or Cmd+Click on a tiddler link.

 ### 0.1.0

 - Open a tiddler in browser and edit a tiddler in vs code from browser.